 2. Buying a house with granny flat PAYING the surcharge

 It is not always the case that you will be able to avoid the SDLT surcharge when buying a property comprising two dwellings in a single transaction.
-For example, the transaction might not satisfy the subsidiary dwelling test on the following grounds:
+For example, the transaction might not satisfy the subsidiary dwelling test on one or more of the following grounds:

 - The granny flat is neither in the same building NOR in the grounds of the main dwelling.